-On February 29, 2024, the Company received the 2024 Deficiency Letter from the Nasdaq Listing Qualifications Department of Nasdaq notifying the Company that the Company's January 2024 Private Placement of securities to Hanmi violated 5635(d) because the Company did not obtain shareholder approval prior to such issuance.
+On February 29, 2024, the Company received a 2024 Deficiency Letter (the "February Deficiency Letter") from the Nasdaq Listing Qualifications Department of Nasdaq notifying the Company that the Company's private placement of securities to Hanmi (the "Private Placement") violated 5635(d) because the Company did not obtain shareholder approval prior to such issuance.
 Nasdaq stated that the Private Placement involved the issuance of greater than 20% of the issued and outstanding Common Shares of the Company at a discount to the Nasdaq official closing price on January 25, 2024, the date of the subscription agreement between the Company and Hanmi.
-The 2024 Deficiency Letter has no immediate effect on the listing of the Company's Common Shares.
-In accordance with the Nasdaq Listing Rules, the Company was given forty-five (45) calendar days to submit a plan to regain compliance.
+The February Deficiency Letter has no immediate effect on the listing of the Company's Common Shares.
+In accordance with the Nasdaq Listing Rules, the Company was given 45 calendar days to submit a plan to regain compliance.
 The Company submitted a plan to regain compliance on April 15, 2024.
 On April 25, 2024, the Company received a letter from the Listing Qualifications Department (the "Staff") of Nasdaq notifying the Company of the Staff's determination that the Company had regained compliance with Nasdaq Listing Rule 5635(d) and the Staff has determined that the matter is now closed.
-Pursuant to the Company's plan to regain compliance, on April 26, 2024, the Company announced that it had amended the warrant agreement with Hanmi to prohibit the exercise of the Hanmi warrants in excess of the Nasdaq 19.99% limitation (the "Nasdaq 19.99% cap"), unless shareholder approval is first obtained to exceed the Nasdaq 19.99% Cap.
+Pursuant to the Company's plan to regain compliance, on April 26, 2024, the Company announced that it had amended the warrant agreement with Hanmi to prohibit the exercise of the Hanmi warrants in excess of the Nasdaq 19.99% limitation (the "Nasdaq 19.99% Cap"), unless shareholder approval is first obtained to exceed the Nasdaq 19.99% Cap.